-Until recently most running shoes for women were just smaller versions of men’s shoes.
-But as we come to understand the structural and hormonal differences between men and women, running shoes are fast becoming more female-friendly.
+Until recently, most running shoes for women were just smaller versions of men’s shoes.
+However, as we gain more understanding about the structural and hormonal differences between men and women, running shoes are becoming more female-friendly.

 Women's feet are shaped differently.
 It's not just that women tend to have smaller feet than men, they also have a different heel to forefoot ratio.
 In other words, women have a narrower heel in relation to their forefoot.
 When wearing men's running shoes, this often causes the heel to slip inside the shoe, leading to instability and chafing.

-Women have a narrower heel in relation to their forefoot.
+- Gender difference in heel to forefoot ratio: women have a narrower heel in relation to their forefoot

-ASICS women's shoes are shaped differently, using a narrower last.
+ASICS women's shoes are shaped differently and feature a narrower last.
 A gender-specific last dramatically improves fit for female runners and prevents problems like heel slippage.

 Women tend to be lighter than men.
 Since cushioning in running shoes has always been designed with men's weight in mind, the cushioning material would often be too dense for women.

-We use a cushioning material called Solyte, but in a less dense form than its male counterpart.
-Located under the ball of the foot and extending across the width of the shoe, this material offers female runners greater impact absorption and more bounce.
+We use a cushioning material called FLYTEFOAM™, but in a less dense form than its male counterpart.
+Located in the midsole, it supports the full foot and offers female runners greater impact absorption and more bounce.

 Gender and gait

-What we’re doing: developing a gender-specific Space Trusstic System
+- What we’re doing: developing a gender-specific trusstic design

-For women the Space Trusstic was altered to accommodate for a lowered arch height, and give the plantar fascia sufficient space to develop tension and assist windlass mechanics.
-The Gender Specific Space Trusstic provides the female foot with the right levels of support and flexibility as it moves through the gait cycle.
+For women, the SPACE TRUSSTIC SYSTEM™ has been altered to accommodate a different arch height and provide the foot with the right levels of support and flexibility as it moves through the gait cycle.